General Description and Purpose

 The purpose of the Cybersecurity Public Service Scholarship Program is to support students who are pursuing an education in programs specifically designed for careers in cybersecurity defense.
 Students who receive the scholarships -- up to $20,000 a year for two years -- must commit to work for the Commonwealth of Virginia for one year for each year they receive a scholarship.

 The application period for the coming award year will be posted on the SCHEV website and on the applications.
-Applicants are to submit a completed Cybersecurity Public Service Scholarship Application and Cybersecurity Public Service Scholarship Promissory Note, as well as provide verification from their institutions that they meet the criteria for student eligibility.
+Applicants are to submit a completed Cybersecurity Public Service Scholarship Application and Cybersecurity Public Service Scholarship Promissory Note.

-Approved applications will be prioritized based on enrollment level (graduate, baccalaureate, associate) and then by the date the application is received.
-Once institutions verify the approved applicants' enrollment status at the end of the term's add/drop period, funds are applied to student accounts; any excess funds then may be disbursed to students.
+Approved applications will be prioritized based on prior receipt of the award, enrollment level (graduate, baccalaureate, associate) and then by the date the application is received.
+Once institutions verify the approved applicants' enrollment status at the end of the term's add/drop period, funds are applied to student accounts; any excess funds then may be disbursed to students based upon institutional refund policies.

 Institutions and Programs